 The preparation of the Company's Consolidated Financial Statements, which have been prepared in accordance with accounting principles generally accepted in the U.S. ("U.S. GAAP"), requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 On an ongoing basis, management evaluates these estimates.
 Estimates are based on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgements about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Historically, actual results have not been materially different from the Company's estimates.
-However, actual results may differ materially from these estimates under different assumptions or conditions.
-The Company has identified the following critical accounting policies used in determining estimates and assumptions in the amounts reported.
+However, actual results may differ materially from these estimates under different assumptions in the amounts reported.
 Management believes that an understanding of these policies is important to an overall understanding of the Company's Consolidated Financial Statements.
 Significant accounting policies are summarized in Note 1 to the Company's Consolidated Financial Statements.